ankraft/arduino-tools/TaskManager/README.md

 This class implements a simple task manager to handle the execution of multiple tasks for task-oriented programs.
 Tasks can be started, stopped, executed and scheduled to be executed after a certain time.

-Using the class tremendously simplifies the handling of regular taks, such as polling input, updating output pins, or similar processes.
+Using the class tremendously simplifies the handling of regular tasks, such as polling input, updating output pins, or similar processes.

 ## Installation